XRPLF/xrpl.js/docs/index.md

 *signers.* weights[] | object | An association of an address and a weight.
 *signers.weights[].* address | [address](#ripple-address) | A Ripple account address
-*signers.weights[].* weight | integer | The weight that the signature of this account counts as towards the threshold. transferRate | number,null | *Optional*  The fee to charge when users transfer this account’s issuances, represented as billionths of a unit.
+*signers.weights[].* weight | integer | The weight that the signature of this account counts as towards the threshold. transferRate | number,null | *Optional*  The fee to charge when users transfer this account’s issuances, as the decimal amount that must be sent to deliver 1 unit.
+Has precision up to 9 digits beyond the decimal point.
 Use `null` to set no fee.

 ### Example